What Are the Parts of a Front Door?

 Hardware comes in a variety of materials and looks.
 Some types include the:

-• Opening mechanism: the knob or handle someone grips.
+• Opening mechanism: The knob or handle someone grips.

-• Hinges: the metal plate that secures the slab to the frame and lets it move.
+• Hinges: The metal plate that secures the slab to the frame and lets it move.

-• Locking mechanism: either a cylinder or multi-point lock.
+• Locking mechanism: Either a cylinder or multi-point lock.

-• Clavos and strap hinges: rustic nail decorations used on wood or wood-look slabs.
+• Clavos and strap hinges: Rustic nail decorations used on wood or wood-look slabs.

 There are also more possibilities for accessories like mail slots, door viewers and knockers.